18F/afrs-pa/timeline.md

  - Air Force IT governance board directs change in hosting strategy due to PII Task Force

 **2011**
- - Contract awarded to Lockheed-Martin
+ - Contract awarded to Lockheed-Martin to develop AFRISS-TF

 **2010**
  - MOA signed by all three components